NeoVectorX/MicStreamer/README.md

 ### ⚠️ Heads-Up: Unsigned App Notice

 The MicStreamer Windows Receiver is currently **not digitally signed**, so you may see a Windows SmartScreen warning the first time you run it.
+Click More Info -> Run Anyway to launch.
 This is normal behavior for indie-developed apps without a certificate.

 ---